JeanCloud365/blog/_posts/2020-06-05-using-microsoft-graph-as-smtp-server.md

 It supports multiple integration interfaces for your application, including the good old SMTP protocol and a REST api (SDK available).

-I can't say anything bad about it, especially when moving on-premises, maybe even legacy applications to Azure which are dependant on SMTP being there.
+I can't say anything bad about it, especially when moving on-premises, maybe even legacy applications to Azure which are dependant on SMTP being close by.

 However, there is an alternative, that is maybe even more cloud-native than the likes of SendGrid: the [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview).